 Example 4a: The student provided two line segments that were parallel.
-The student received two points for the problem; one point for drawing two line segments and one point for drawing the line segments parallel.
+The student received 2 points for the problem; 1 point for drawing two line segments and 1 point for drawing the line segments parallel.

 Example 4b: The student provided two line segments, but did not provide line segments that were parallel.
-The student received one point for the problem because two line segments were drawn.
+The student received 1 point for the problem because two line segments were drawn.

 Example 4c: The student provided two lines that were perpendicular.
-The student received zero points for the problem.
+The student received 0 points for the problem.

 Example 4d: The student provided one ray and one line that were perpendicular.
-The student received zero points for the problem.
+The student received 0 points for the problem.